DanpowerGruppe/Chia/README.md

 ```

 To deserialze your Redis values to your pass in a System.Text.Json mapper.
 You also should pass in a task to receive your data.
 The function tries to find the cache in Redis.
 If there is no Redis cache it will create a new cache by executing you task.
-The following example showes how to reveice a a Plant array directly out of Redis or creates a new cache if theres no existing cache and returns the Plant array.
+The following example shows how to receive a Plant array directly out of Redis or creates a new cache if theres no existing cache and returns the Plant array.

 ```fs
 let! plants = tryGetCachedData JsonSerializer.Parse<Plant[]> cacheInfo getPlants